RasaHQ/taipo/README.md

 ```
 > python -m taipo

+  This app contains tools for data quality in Rasa.
+It can generate
-  This app generates augmented datasets for Rasa nlu files.
-The hope is that
+  augmented data but it can also check for bad labels.
+The hope is this tool
-  such datasets can cause the models to train for robustness.
+  contributes to data that leads to more robust models.

 Options:
   --help  Show this message and exit.

 Commands:
+  confirm   Confirms labels via a trained model.
   keyboard  Commands to simulate keyboard typos.
+  translit  Commands to generate transliterations.
   util      Some utility commands.
 ```